mem-memov/novikov.blog/cls1m74kc000709jo3fzp8fln.md

 ---

-Last year I applied for registering hxgn with Russian patent agency.
+Last year I applied for registering hxgn with the Russian patent agency.
 I sent them a short description and a basic implementation of the algorithm in C.

 > Program name: hxgn in-memory DBMS
 >